downplay/downright/README.md

 - Also gave menus a z-index of 1000 to be sure (could review this, it's a completely arbitrary number, consider providing a dedicated prop for this specific style property)
 - Added some padding to prevent submenu text overlapping the triangle icon
 - Fixed that onClick handlers were triggering twice
+- Allow native browser context menu to open if no @contextMenu wrapper gets hit
+- Added an `alwaysPreventNativeContextMenu` option (default: `false`) to enable the previous behaviour

 ### 0.4.1